MarBry111/Voter_model_Poland/README.md

 2. Using genetic algorithm there was find the best parameters to model the situation in last 15 years.
 It gave about 90% of accuracy when the two parameters for district Łódzie was chenaged by had.
 The preferences where summaring for 4 years and the voting change the state in 5th year to wich was more possible after this time.<br>  <br>
 3. For th best results it should be used more precise map with more nodes (not only 13) and probably the smaller time stap than 1 year.
 Adding more parameters could be also helpfull, and watching how they change and if they correspond to the actual value of some parameters like the average income, education or age.

+## Step 2: <br>
+The next step is to check which of variables describing each district are most influencive for th outcome of election.

 ![Alt text](powiaty.png?raw=true "powiaty")